Do you know what’s super lovely about rest? Actually resting.

 I’m fairly confident this is plenty of time.
 Actually, I know it is because I’ve never taken 4 months rest, and the thought of it is sort of driving me mad because it will, without-a-doubt set me back.
 On the flip side, staying injured (with the risk of permanent damage) will set me even further back.

-I am really looking forward to Danny’s program, doing things differently for quite some time, and to truly giving my body a break by doing the one thing I have failed to do during the past 10 years which is to just….
+I am really looking forward to Danny’s program.
+And I’m excited about doing things differently for quite some time.
+Finally, it’s a relief to truly give my body a break by doing the one thing I have failed to do during the past 10 years which is to just….

 You will heal.
 I will help.